Lack of valid execution

 Similarly, if a will is forged or has been affected by fraudulent statements, this will no longer constitute an enforceable legal document.

-If the person making a will (ie the testator) was coerced to draft their will in a certain way or made changes to their will under duress, this can lead to it being rendered invalid.
+If the testator was coerced to draft their will in a certain way or made changes to their will under duress, this can lead to it being rendered invalid.
 However, this type of claim can be difficult to prove.

 Inheritance Act 1975

-Even if there is no challenge of the validity of a will, it can still be contested under the Inheritance Act 1975.
+Even if there is no challenge to the validity of a will, it can still be contested under the Inheritance (Provision for Family and Dependants) Act 1975.
 This allows dependents of the deceased (including cohabitees) to make a claim against the estate if they can prove that they were financially dependent on the deceased and were not sufficiently provided for in the will.